This true-life story of Abkhazi Garden is far more fascinating than any fiction.

 The day was gorgeous.
 Sunny, not a cloud in the sky and 24 C. It can't get any better than that.

 Photographers always think about high contrast, though.
 That's because direct sun makes for harsh shadows and blown out highlights.
 Cameras can't capture the range of brightness that our eyes can.
 Blown out highlights means that even though you saw a blue sky, it's too bright for your camera's sensor (or the film) and it turns out pure white.

 You could take your circular polarizer with you and cut down the glare but face it... no fix is as good as a light cloud cover.
-If you carry some "shade-making" fabric or sheet of styrofoam... yes, it solves the problem for close-up shots of one or a few flowers.
+If you carry some "shade-making" fabric or a sheet of foam board, that can solve the problem for close-up shots of one or a few flowers.